U.S. lifts sanctions on Rusal, other firms linked to Russia's Deripaska

 Deripaska himself remains subject to U.S. sanctions.

-Trump administration officials, and many Republicans who opposed the effort to keep the sanctions in place, said they worried about the impact on the global aluminum industry.
+Trump administration officials, and many Republicans who opposed the effort to keep the sanctions in place, had said they worried about the effect on the global aluminum industry.
 They also said Deripaska’s decision to lower his stakes in the companies so that he no longer controlled them showed that the sanctions had worked.

 Rusal is the world’s largest aluminum producer outside China.
 The sanctions on the company spurred demand for Chinese metal.
 China’s aluminum exports jumped to a record high in 2018.